moneymanagerex/android-money-manager-ex/doc/GooglePlay.md

 Money Manager Ex for Android

 [Short Description]
-Manage your income and expenses on mobile device, synchronize via Dropbox
+Manage your income and expenses on mobile device, synchronize to cloud

 [Full Description]
 <b>Money Manager Ex</b> is a free, Open Source, cross-platform, easy-to-use personal finance software.
 It primarily helps organize one's finances and keeps track of where, when and how the money flows.
 It is a great tool to get a bird's eye view of your financial worth.